Syndicat des éditeurs de logiciels de loisirs: Management

 In 1995, Bruno Bonnell, then CEO of Infogrames, founded the SELL and became its first Chairman; Hervé Pasgrimaud was appointed General Delegate.

 In 2002, Jean-Claude Larue became chairman, then general delegate between 2003 and 2012.

 In 2003, Christian Bellone succeeded Jean-Claude Larue as president.
 He was re-elected in 2004.

 In 2005, SELL was chaired by Geoffroy Sardin (then CEO of Ubisoft France), and counted some forty members.

 In 2006, Philippe Sauze succeeded him as president.
 He was re-elected in 2007 and 2008.

 In 2009, Georges Fornay took over the presidency of SELL, having previously been a member of the Board of Directors.
 Fornay stepped down from the presidency in 2011, then became secretary general between 2011 and 2012.

-From September 2011 to September 2013, the union is chaired by James Rebours, Managing Director of SEGA France and Germany.
+From September 2011 to September 2013, the union was chaired by James Rebours, Managing Director of SEGA France and Germany.

 In September 2012, David Neichel, CEO of Activision Blizzard France, was elected president of the SELL; Emmanuel Martin was appointed interim delegate general, before being appointed delegate general on 1 August 2013.

 In November 2014, Jean-Claude Ghinozzi, director of Microsoft France's Retail Sales and Marketing division, was elected president for a two-year term.

 In December 2016, Julie Chalmette, General Manager of Bethesda, was unanimously elected president of SELL.
-She is re-elected for a two-year term in 2018, and again in 2020.
+She was re-elected for a two-year term in 2018, and again in 2020.

-In September 2020, Nicolas Vignolles is appointed SELL General Delegate.
+In September 2020, Nicolas Vignolles was appointed SELL General Delegate.